Mitul4212/PPS-1/README.md

-Complete Code Solution for Programming For Problem Solving-1 OPERATORS AND EVALUATION OF EXPRESSIONS
+Complete Code Solution for Programming For Problem Solving-1

+1.OPERATORS AND EVALUATION OF EXPRESSIONS

 1. Write a program that works as a calculator (addition, multiplication, division, subtraction).
 2. Write a program to find area of triangle(a=h*b*.5)